Mornevanzyl/EasyReadme/README.md

 # Key Features

 - Scaffold your README by configuring a simple YAML file.
+- Scans project folder & sub-folders.
+You select which YAML files to process.
 - Switch GitHub project shields on/off with little effort.
 - Auto-generation of multi-level Table of Content from document sections.
 - Single entry project name, logo, URIs (project repo and build file), and tagline.
 - Content blocks support normal text, images, raw markdown, code blocks (with syntax types) and lists (both bullet and numbered).
+- Includes YAML variables support in text blocks for main project attributes.
 - Compatible with GitHub and Azure DevOps.

 # Getting started